 “The first floor collapsed on the second floor, and four rockets were fired into it,” he said of the attack.

-Alawy claimed the government has been targeting large gatherings of people with artillery shells in the recent days since the Free Syrian Army liberated the town from Syrian forces.
+Alawy said the government has been shelling gatherings of people in recent days, since the Free Syrian Army liberated the town from Syrian government forces.

 About an hour after the bakery attack, 15 shells were fired into Halfaya from a nearby town, Al-Rajb said.